 - a.
 The formative evaluations are rated on a scale of 1-5 (novice, advanced beginner, competent, proficient, expert).
 It is generally expected that PGY-1's will achieve a level 2, PGY-2's will achieve a level 2-4, and PGY-3's will achieve a level 3-4 on all milestones by the end of their respective year.
 The summative evaluations are expanded to a 9-point scale to allow for half point ratings.
 Residents will otherwise be considered to have adequate progression based on the following scale: - i.
-PGY1: Rating of 2-4 (or greater) on the milestones evaluation form ii.PGY2: Rating of 4-6 (or greater) on the milestones evaluation form iii.PGY3: Rating of 6-9 on the milestones evaluation form - b.
+PGY1: Rating of 1-2 (or greater) on the milestones evaluation form ii.PGY2: Rating of 2-3 (or greater) on the milestones evaluation form iii.PGY3: Rating of 3-4.5 on the milestones evaluation form - b.
 If the resident is on target or ahead of projected performance, recommendations can be made to provide the resident with a guide to further enhance his or her development. - c.
 If a resident's performance is rated below the expected level a formal corrective action plan will be developed by the CCC.

 - The plan will be written out with specific recommendations and a timeline for the resident to demonstrate progression.
 This will be kept as part of the resident's file and a copy will be provided to the resident. - ii.
 The CCC Chair will share the action plan with the Program Director for approval.
-Once approved, the plan will also be shared with the resident's faculty advisor and resident. - iii.
-Working together the assigned faculty member and the CCC member will meet with the resident to review and enact the action plan.
-If the faculty member and CCC member assigned to the resident is the same individual, then one of the alternate CCC members assigned to that year will serve as the co-advisor for the action plan. - iv.
+Once approved, the plan will also be shared with the resident's and his/her faculty advisor.
+In some instances, a resident coach will be selected based upon Program Director recommendations and resident discussion. - iii.
+Working together, the assigned faculty coach and the Program Director/Associate Program Director will meet with the resident to review and enact the action plan. - iv.
 The resident's progression will be reassessed at subsequent CCC meetings or if needed ad hoc meetings based on the monthly Compliance Committee's recommendations. - v.
 Additional requirements for Promotion - 1.
-In addition to clinical performance, other requirements must be met to be promoted as listed in Promotion Policy (including but not limited to: performance of required number of procedures, presentation at case conference and grand rounds, step III completion, participation in quality improvement project). - VI.
-If a resident's performance is repeatedly assessed below the expected level despite the corrective action plan the Committee Chair and Program Director will meet to determine the next step in corrective action.
+In addition to clinical performance, other requirements must be met to be promoted as listed in Promotion Policy (including but not limited to performance of required number of procedures, presentation at case conference and grand rounds, step III completion, participation in quality improvement project). - VI.
+If a resident's performance is repeatedly assessed below the expected level despite the corrective action plan, the Committee Chair and Program Director will meet to determine the next step in corrective action.
 Dismissal, non-promotion, or additional training time may be recommended. - VII.
 All evaluations and documents related to a resident's performance are part of the resident record and are accessible for review during regular business hours in the residency office.
-A majority of evaluations are available on-line through the LSUHSC's New Innovations Evaluation system.
+A majority of evaluations are also available on-line through the LSUHSC's New Innovations Evaluation system.